bekher/sports-autogen/README.md

 # Sports-Autogen
-### This small webapp uses Markov chains to generate short, sound-byte post-game interviews you would hear on ESPN.
+### This small webapp uses Markov chains to generate short, post-game interview soundbites that one would hear on ESPN.

 [See it live!](https://bekher.net/sports)